 Where to spend the night is a big question on any trip.
 Being shackled by the need to find a motel or hotel along the way can really put a dampener on the afternoon of a trip.
 When you add in the worry that you will also need to ensure that any hotels along your route are dog-friendly, it just seems like a recipe for unneeded stress.

 Vacationing in an RV removes many of these worries.
 RVs allow you to bring your home along with you.
 The children and dog all have familiar surroundings every night and you only need look for a parking space.
 Bringing an RV can also save you a substantial amount of money along the way on motel and diner bills.

 New parents learn quickly that their little bundles of joy require more bags and equipment than they could have ever imagined.
 Having a dog on a long trip is much the same.
 Make sure you have seat covers, towels, tweezers, wet wipes and a collapsible bowl with you at all times.
 Do not assume that your destination will have anything you need.
 If your pet needs a specialist diet then bring enough along for a significant portion of your journey.

 Finally, Prepare for The Worst

+As a responsible dog owner, you understand there are additional costs involved with treating your fur-baby when he or she has an ailment, or for preventative measures.
 It is vital that you get your dog vaccinated and chipped.
 You will be going to strange and unfamiliar places, so ensure that if your dog gets distracted, or attacked you’ve maximize your chances of it pulling through or being returned to you.
 But most of all, remember the trip is supposed to be fun for both you and the dog.